-The Acronis Secure Zone is a special, hidden partition for storing archives on the computer system itself.
-For archive security purposes, ordinary applications cannot access it.
-In the Acronis True Image Echo Workstation Wizards' windows the zone is listed along with all partitions available for storing archives.
-Acronis Secure Zone is necessary for using Acronis Startup Recovery Manager and Acronis Active Restore features (see below).
-The three features, in combination, instantly make operational a system that fails to boot.
+The Acronis Secure Zone is a special partition for storing archives on the computer system itself.
+Certain Windows applications, such as Acronis disk management tools, can access the zone.
+In the Acronis True Image Echo Enterprise Server Wizards' windows the zone is listed along with all partitions available for storing archives.